n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The `akhn` feature replaces two specific sequences with required ligatures.
 "Ka,Halant,Ssa" is substituted with the "KaSsa" ligature.
 "Ja,Halant,Nya" is substituted with the "JaNya" ligature.
+These sequences can occur anywhere in a cluster.

 The `rphf` feature replaces initial "Ra,Halant" sequences with the "Reph" glyph.